2025 Copa Sudamericana final stages: Matches

 Atlético Mineiro won 4–2 on aggregate and advanced to the final.

 Final

-The final will be played on 22 November 2025 in Asunción, Paraguay.
+The final was played on 22 November 2025 in Asunción, Paraguay.
 Estadio Ramón Tahuichi Aguilera in Santa Cruz de la Sierra, Bolivia had been originally selected as the venue for the final, but CONMEBOL announced the change of venue on 11 September 2025 due to delays in the works to prepare the stadium for the event.